kj-ninja/kj-ninja/README.md

 # Junior Front-end Developer

-### Hi there 👋
+## Hi there 👋

-# I'm front-end ninja with acrobatics and martial arts skills!
-I have a passion to learn a new things especially in terms of JavaScript.
+### I'm front-end ninja with acrobatics and martial arts skills!
+I have a passion to learn a new things especially in terms of JavaScript and React.
 Actually I'm open to work and looking for my first job as a front-end developer.

-### Hey You! 👋
+## Hey You! 👋
- https://krzysztof-jakubiak.pl/ - here is my portfolio site
+### https://krzysztof-jakubiak.pl/ - here is my portfolio site

 <!--